Colimits in 2-dimensional slices: Abstract

 \section{Abstract}

-We generalize to dimension 2 the well-known fact that a colimit in a 1-dimensional slice is precisely the map from the colimit of the domains which is induced by the universal property.
-We show two different approaches to this; a more intuitive one, based on the reduction of the weighted 2-colimits to oplax normal conical ones, and a more abstract one, based on an original concept of colim-fibration and on an extension of the Grothendieck construction.
+We generalize to dimension 2 the well-known fact that a colimit in a 1-dimensional slice is precisely the map from the colimit of the domains of the diagram that is induced by the universal property.
+For this, we find the need to reduce weighted 2-colimits to cartesian-marked oplax conical ones, and as a consequence the need to consider lax slices.

-We find the need to consider lax slices, and prove results of preservation, reflection and lifting of 2-colimits for the domain 2-functor from a lax slice.
-The preservation result is shown by proving a general theorem of $\F$-category theory, which states that a lax left adjoint preserves appropriate colimits if the adjunction is strict on one side and is suitably $\F$-categorical.
+We prove results of preservation, reflection and lifting of 2-colimits for the domain 2-functor from a lax slice.
+We thus generalize to dimension 2 the whole fruitful calculus of colimits in 1-dimensional slices.
+We achieve this within the framework of enhanced (or $\F$-)category theory.
+The preservation result assumes products in the base 2-category and uses an original general theorem which states that a lax left adjoint preserves appropriate 2-colimits if the adjunction is strict on one side and suitably $\F$-categorical.

-Finally, we apply this theorem of preservation of 2-colimits to the 2-functor of change of base along a split Grothendieck opfibration between lax slices, after showing that it is such a left adjoint by laxifying the proof that Conduch\'{e} functors are exponentiable.
+Finally, we apply the same general theorem of preservation of 2-colimits to the 2-functor of change of base along a split Grothendieck opfibration between lax slices.
+We prove that this change of base 2-functor is indeed a left adjoint of the kind described above by laxifying the proof that Conduch\'{e} functors are exponentiable.
 We conclude extending the result of preservation of 2-colimits for the change of base 2-functor to any finitely complete 2-category with a dense generator.